-When I first began writing it’s fair to say I was ignorant of most of the rules of creative writing.
-I just had a need pick up a pen and get things down on paper.
+When I first began writing it’s fair to say I was ignorant of most of the rules.
+I never stopped and asked myself, ‘what is the writing process?’
+I just had a need to pick up a pen and get things down on paper.

 So the purpose of this blog is to share with you these tips and ‘rules’ that I’ve picked up along my journey so far.
 And I think there’s no better place to start with than process—the enabler of writing.